ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_bock20jgr.rst

    * time_avg: type of time average (currently only "yearly" and "monthly" are available).
-   * ts_anomaly: calculates anomalies with respect to the defined period;
-     for each gird point by removing the mean for the given calendar month (requiring at least 50% of the data to be non-missing)
+   * ts_anomaly: calculates anomalies with respect to the defined reference period; for each gird point by removing the mean for the given calendar month (requiring at least 50% of the data to be non-missing)
    * ref_start: start year of reference period for anomalies